mgsantos21/mgs-devops/README.md

 # 👋 Hey, I'm Maurício Santos

-🚀 I'm a DevOps Engineer passionate about automation and cloud infrastructure
+🚀 I'm a DevOps Engineer passionate about automation, cloud-native infrastructure, and scalable deployments.

 🔧 I currently work with:
 - CI/CD pipelines using GitLab and GitHub Actions